Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Introduction

-\textbf{Formalization.} All results in the paper have been formalized in \CubicalAgda and is part of the \agdaCubical library (\url{https://github.com/agda/cubical/}).
-The code in the paper is mainly literal \Agda code taken verbatim from the library, but we have taken some liberties when typesetting, e.g. shortening notations and omitting some universe levels.
-A \CubicalAgda summary file linking the formalization and paper can be found \href{https://github.com/agda/cubical/blob/master/Cubical/Papers/Pi4S3.agda}{here}.
-The development typechecks with \Agda's \texttt{--safe} flag, which ensures that there are no admitted goals or postulates.
+\paragraph{Formalisation} All results in the paper have been formalised in \CubicalAgda and are part of the \agdaCubical library, available at \url{https://github.com/agda/cubical/}.
+The code in the paper is mainly literal \Agda code taken verbatim from the library, but we have taken some liberties when typesetting, e.g.\ shortening notations and omitting some universe levels.
+A \CubicalAgda summary file linking the formalisation and paper can be found at: \url{https://github.com/agda/cubical/blob/master/Cubical/Papers/Pi4S3-JournalVersion.agda} The development typechecks with \Agda's \texttt{--safe} flag, which ensures that there are no admitted goals or postulates.

-\section{Homotopy type theory in \CubicalAgda}
+\section{Homotopy Type Theory in \CubicalAgda}

-In this section, we concisely summarize the key HoTT concepts needed for the proofs and their formalization in \CubicalAgda.
-This roughly corresponds to \cite[Chap.~1]{Brunerie16}.
-For a more in depth introduction see \cite{HoTT13}, which also serves as a reference for the formal language ``Book HoTT''.
-In this paper, we mainly use cubical notations, but almost all of the results hold with minor changes in Book HoTT where paths are represented using Martin-Löf's inductive \textsf{Id}-types~\cite{MartinLof75itt} instead of cubical path types.
-In \cref{sec:conclusion} we discuss in more detail which proofs crucially rely on cubical features.
+In this section, we concisely summarise the key HoTT concepts needed for the proofs and their formalisation in \CubicalAgda.
+This roughly corresponds to \cite[Chapter~1]{Brunerie16}.
+For a more in-depth introduction, see the HoTT Book~\cite{HoTT13} which also serves as a reference for the formal language ``Book HoTT''.
+In this paper, we will present many things with cubical notations, but almost all of the results also hold with minor changes in Book HoTT where paths are represented using Martin-Löf's inductive \textsf{Id}-types~\cite{MartinLof75itt} instead of cubical path types.
+In \autoref{sec:conclusion} we discuss in more detail which proofs crucially rely on cubical features.

-All of the results presented in this section were already part of the \agdaCubical library before we began our formalization and, while useful as a resource for our notations, experts on HoTT and \CubicalAgda can safely skim this section.
+All of the results presented in this section were already part of the \agdaCubical library before we began our formalisation and, while useful as a resource for our notations, experts on HoTT and \CubicalAgda can safely skim this section.